 Work Placement Benefits:

 We host many events to provide students with the opportunity to explore areas of interest; learn and discuss current issues, education and career pathways; and connect with current students, future employers, and Humber alumni:

-The Faculty of Liberal Arts & Sciences and Innovative Learning has programs with a mandatory work placement component.
+The Faculty of Liberal Arts & Sciences has programs with a mandatory work placement component.
 Work terms are generally completed within a scheduled time period in the final year of study.